-The family of a Wokingham woman who died from carbon monoxide poisoning call for a change in the law
+THE parents of a Wokingham woman who died from carbon monoxide poisoning have set up a petition calling for a change in the law.

 Katie Haines died aged 31 in 2010, just one month after returning from her honeymoon in South America.